IRON-HELL-YES/IRON-HELL-YES/README.md

 | Identity and access management with least privilege. | Robust, auditable software for imaging and instrumentation control. | Curated, privacy-respecting datasets; traceable training runs. | Architectures and algorithms inspired by the brain. |
 | Network segmentation, secure transport, and monitored boundaries. | Automated pipelines for counting/classifying blood cells. | Models to accelerate hematology research and neuro-informed ML. | Spiking models, event-driven computation, energy-efficient inference. |
 | Data at rest/in transit protections, backups, and recovery drills. | Reproducible analyses for mapping and studying the brain. | Emphasis on interpretability and verification over leaderboard chasing. | Bridging theory with deployable systems. |

 ---

-### HOW I WORK
-- Safety > convenience.
-- Fast is fine; safe is mandatory.
-- If it isn’t documented, it didn’t happen.
-- Threat-model first; automate the boring, verify the critical.

----